mapbox/cpp/glossary.md

 The configuration for cmake is `CMakeLists.txt`.
 It uses a very custom syntax that takes a while to learn, may bring about anger, but works and will scale to large projects.

 The `cmake` project is written in C++ so it needs to be compiled itself.
-Often needs to be upgraded since you will encounter projects using `CMakelists.txt` that need specific `cmake` features only available in recent versions.
+Often needs to be upgraded since you will encounter projects using `CMakeLists.txt` that need specific `cmake` features only available in recent versions.

 Learn more [at the cmake homepage](https://cmake.org/).